 Cost-efficient business operations

 Isn’t it exciting when all those perks also come with the opportunity to reduce costs?
 And yes, you guessed it-automation.
 Essentially, the DevOps-empowered cycle cuts costs by reducing engineers’ manual work and shortens time-to-market.
 Practically it may be that you need a smaller team for infrastructure management, as well as you dynamically scale your infrastructure up and down depending on the traffic you get.

 DevOps methodology also reduces the cost of computation as it enables you to dispose of good application design, better-predicted cost analyses, and good execution policies.

 Essential DevOps Best Practices for Financial Services Industry

-Moreover, CI/CD speeds up the software delivery lifecycle, reduces time-to-market, and makes continuous delivery possible.
+Moreover, CI/CD speeds up the software delivery lifecycle reduce time-to-market, and make continuous delivery possible.